This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Improves soil structure by breaking up compacted areas

-- Enhances access to nutrients and improves proper nutrient absorption, which promotes deeper root growth
+- Improves nutrient uptake, which promotes deeper root growth

-- Reduces water runoff by allowing better water flow through the soil
+- Reduces water runoff by allowing better water infiltration

 - Breaks down thatch buildup to prevent fungal growth and improve lawn health

-"Fall aeration is ideal for cool-season grasses because it allows the grass to recover and strengthen before winter," says Koch.
+"Fall aeration is ideal for cool-season lawns because it allows the grass to recover and strengthen before winter," shared Koch.
 If you have cool-season grasses like Kentucky bluegrass, fescue, or ryegrass, fall is the best time to aerate.

 - Northern US (Cool, Wet Climates): Fall is the ideal time to aerate before the first frost.
 Get it done before your grass is in its dormant winter period.